-Narcisse makes his home with his father and his mother.
-Helping in the kitchen and running errands are his household duties.
+Narcisse lives with his father and his mother.
+He is responsible for helping in the kitchen and running errands.
 His father is sometimes employed as a farmer and his mother is sometimes employed.
 There are 6 children in the family.

 As part of Compassion's ministry, Narcisse participates in church activities.
 He is also in primary school where his performance is average.
 Soccer, singing and hide-and-seek are his favorite activities.